-The balance for termination benefits at March 31, 2013 is included within accrued liabilities in our condensed consolidated balance sheet.
+The balance at June 30, 2013 was included within accrued liabilities in our condensed consolidated balance sheet.

-12. Discontinued Operations
+13. Discontinued Operations

 In 2012, we sold the women's health business, a component of the acquired Azur Pharma business, to Meda Pharmaceuticals Inc. and Meda Pharma, Sàrl, or collectively, Meda.
 As part of the transaction, Meda purchased six women's health products from us and offered positions to approximately 60 of our employees who directly supported the women's health business.